pip-services/pip-services-docs/content/en/net/commons/data/multi_string.md

 #### Get
-Gets a string translation by specified language.
+Gets a string translation by a specified language.
 When the language is not found, it defaults to English ('en').
 When English is not found, it takes the first value.